Sunscreen Experiment

 I (we) learned that…..

-Use details from your claims and evidence (data) chart to answer the focus question.
+Use details from your claims and evidence (data) chart to answer

 **Every claim must be supported by evidence.